Get

 Egyptian Mau vs. Tabby Cat: Which Breed Is Right for You?

 A tabby cat has dark stripes or spots on a lighter body.
-It’s a typical pattern across many breeds, including the Egyptian Mau.
-However, many people use the term for any striped domestic shorthair cat.
+It’s a common coat pattern across many breeds, including the Egyptian Mau.
+However, many people use the term for any striped domestic cat.
 They are easy to find and inexpensive and make wonderful pets.
 Therefore, the decision will likely come down to how much time and money you want to spend unless you have a special affinity for a specific look or breed.

 Featured Image Credit: Left – COULANGES, Shutterstock | Right – Burhan Oral GUDU, Shutterstock